Man: History

-Family
+Fatherhood

 Men may have children, whether biological or adopted; such men are called fathers.
 The role of men in the family has shifted considerably in the 20th and 21st centuries, taking on a more active role in raising children in most societies.
 Men would traditionally marry a woman when raising children, but in modern times many countries now allow for same-sex marriage, and for those couples to raise children either via adoption or surrogacy.
 Men may be single parents, and are increasingly so in modern times, though women are three times more likely to be single parents than men.
 In paternal societies, men have typically have been regarded as the "head of household" and held additional social privileges.
-But men face disadvantages when claiming child custody.

 Work

 Men have traditionally held jobs that were not available to women.
 Such jobs tended to be either more strenuous, more prestigious, or more dangerous.
 Modern men increasingly take untraditional career paths, such as staying home and raising children while their partner works.
 Modern men tend to work longer than women, which impacts their ability to spend time with their families.
 Even in modern times, some jobs remain available only to men, such as military service.
-Conscription is overwhelmingly sexist, currently only ten countries include women in their conscription programs.
+Conscription is overwhelmingly discriminatory, currently only ten countries include women in their conscription programs.
 Men continue to hold more dangerous jobs than women, even in developed countries.
-In the United States in 2020, ten times as many men died on the job as women, and a man was ten times more likely to die on the job than a woman.
+In the United States in 2020, ten times as many men died on the job as women.